junxit/us-congress-bills-112/bill.md

 legis-num: S. 365
 congress: 112th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 365

-> To make a technical amendment to the Education Sciences Reform Act of 2002.
+That the bill from the Senate (S. 365) entitled “An Act to make a technical amendment to the Education Sciences Reform Act of 2002.”, do pass with the following:

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
-Technical amendment to Education Sciences Reform Act of 2002

-Section 174(e)(1)(A) of the Education Sciences Reform Act of 2002 (20 U.S.C.
-9564(e)(1)(A)) is amended by inserting “, subject to 1 extension of not more than 12 months, at the Secretary's discretion, for any contract in effect on, or entered into after, January 1, 2011” after “period”.
+Short title; table of contents

+- **(a)** *Short title* This Act may be cited as the “Budget Control Act of 2011”.
+- **(b)** *Table of contents* The table of contents for this Act is as follows:

+## § 2.
+Severability

+If any provision of this Act, or any application of such provision to any person or circumstance, is held to be unconstitutional, the remainder of this Act and the application of this Act to any other person or circumstance shall not be affected.